 This is the same issue addressed with regard to employment tests in Ability Testing: Uses, Consequences and Controversies, Part I, National Academies Press (1982) (Committee on Ability Testing, Assembly of Behavioral and Social Sciences, National Research Council, Alexandra K. Wigdor & Wendell R. Garner (eds.)) and various others places in the 1980s and early 1990s.
 In that situation, however, persons considered false negatives experienced the favorable outcome while persons considered false positives involved persons experiencing the adverse outcome.[i]
 I will eventually create a page regarding the failure to understand how various factors affect such measures of differences in the rates at which different groups experience false positives or false negatives.
 This page, however, is largely limited to showing how data in the ProPublica article illustrate the patterns described in the first paragraph and may be compared to the following pages in this regard: Obesity Illustrations, Framingham Illustrations, NHANES Illustrations, Life Tables Illustrations, Income Illustrations, Credit Score Illustrations, Numeracy Illustration, Sears Case Illustration, Literacy Illustration, California Prison Disparities.

 Table 1 below is based on the bar chart in the ProPublica article showing the numbers of blacks and whites in the sample falling into ten recidivism score ranges.
-The numbers underlying the table are based on estimation (using ruler within a PDF program) of the numbers reflected by each bar.
-Thus, certain estimations may be slightly off, as reflected by the fact that estimated figures in each range sum to 3215.03 black defendants and 2128.32 black defendants whereas the actual numbers shown in the article are 3175 black defendants and 2103 white defendants.[iii]
+The numbers underlying the table are based on estimation (using the ruler function in a PDF program) of the numbers reflected by each bar.
+Thus, certain estimations may be slightly incorrect, as reflected by the fact that estimated figures in each range sum to 3215.03 black defendants and 2128.32 white defendants whereas the actual numbers shown in the article are 3175 black defendants and 2103 white defendants.[iii]
 But it is inconceivable that the precisely correct figures would show a generally different pattern from that in the tables and unlikely that it would show a departure from the pattern in any single row of data.

 The first column shows the cut point for release.
-The first row reflects a stringent standard for release whereby only those with risk levels in the first decile (that is, below the second decile) are released and the bottom row reflects a lenient standard where all persons with risk levels below the tenth decile are released.[iv]
+The first row reflects a stringent standard for release whereby only those with risk levels in the first decile (that is, below the second decile) are released, and the bottom row reflects a lenient standard where all persons with risk levels below the tenth decile are released.[iv]
 (As suggested earlier, lenient standards for release could also be characterized as stringent standards for incarceration.).
-The next four columns then show the numbers and proportions of black and white defendants that would be released using the cut point in the first column.
-The fourth and third last columns (highlighted in blue) then show the relative differences in rates of being held and relative differences in rates of being released (with the first case in terms of the ratio of the black rate of being incarcerated to the white rate of being incarcerated and the latter cast in terms of the ratio of the white rate of being released to the black rate of being released[v]).
-In accordance with the patterns described at the outset of this page, the two columns show that as the standards for released are relaxed, thereby generally reducing rates of being incarcerated and generally increasing rates of being released, relative racial differences in rates of being incarcerated increase while relative differences in rates of being released decrease.
-The final two (highlighted in red) columns show that, also in accord with the patterns described at the outset, as the standards for released are reduced, the proportion blacks make up of persons held and persons released both increase.
+The next four columns show the numbers and proportions of black and white defendants that would be released using the cut point indicated in the first column.
+The fourth and third last columns then show the relative differences in rates of being held and relative differences in rates of being released (with the first case in terms of the ratio of the black rate of being incarcerated to the white rate of being incarcerated and the latter cast in terms of the ratio of the white rate of being released to the black rate of being released[v]).
+In accordance with the patterns described at the outset of this page, the two columns show that as the standards for release are relaxed, thereby generally reducing rates of being incarcerated and generally increasing rates of being released, relative racial differences in rates of being incarcerated increase while relative differences in rates of being released decrease.
+The final two columns show that, also in accord with the patterns described at the outset, as the standards for release are made more lenient, the proportion blacks make up of persons held and the proportion blacks make up of persons released both increase.

-Table 1: Effects of modifying recidivism risk levels for release on measures relative racial differences in rates of being held and rates of being released and proportion black defendants make up of persons held and persons released – all offenses
+Table 1: Effects of modifying recidivism risk levels for release on relative racial differences in rates of being held and rates of being released and proportions black defendants make up of persons held and persons released – all offenses.

 Risk Level Below